Friday, January 16, 2026

 Wednesday, October 27, 2021

-Key Things To Know When It Comes To Soldering
+Key Things to Know When It Comes to Soldering

 Keeping your soldering tools clean is also important.
 To prolong the life of your soldering iron you should perform preventative maintenance and regular cleaning.
 Clean the tip often with a bit of tip cleaner and a moist sponge or paper towel while your soldering iron is hot.
 You should do this so that you will not end up always buying a new soldering iron.
 Money is hard to earn which is why you should know how to spend it wisely.
 Keep in mind that terrible joints are produced by a dirty soldering iron.
 And also always unplug your soldering iron as soon as you are done using it.
 This is to prevent burning it up the tip and oxidizing.